pscally1005/pscally1005.github.io/_posts/recipes/meatless/2024-08-24-veggie-ground.markdown

 - protein powder
 - whey
 - unflavored whey
 Description: This delicious combo of chopped vegetables and spices is a great alternative for ground beef in tacos, stews, on top of salads, or anything else you can imagine.
-Mushrooms are a good plant based source of protein, and I've bumped up the protein content significantly more with the addition of protein powder.
+Mushrooms are a good plant based source of <a href="/misc/protein">protein</a>, and I've bumped up the <a href="/misc/protein">protein</a> content significantly more with the addition of protein powder.
 Feel free to leave it out, or replace it with any vegan protein powder if you desire
 Instructions:
 - In a medium bowl, add the walnuts, and cover with water.
 Let soak for at least 2 hours